LuigiBlood/zelda_dawn_dusk/README.md

 # The Making of the Disk

 ## The beginning
-This project has been underway since around the beginning of 2018, when a proof of concept was made (https://github.com/LuigiBlood/zeldadisk).
+This project has been underway since around the beginning of 2018, when a proof of concept was made (https://github.com/LuigiBlood/zeldadisk), based on the research that Zoinkity did for the disk implementation in the original game.

 I have been trying to get ways to show this off in a way that's enjoyable, so I have been teaming up with people who could handle the more creative side, which is why the lead developer is actually not me (LuigiBlood) but Captain Seedy-Eye.
 My only input on the creative side was basically conveying how much content I wanted for such a proof of concept... and tell the lead dev how much I liked it.

 I was more interested on the technical side of things and he has done a great job.
 This was developed first on a Master Quest Debug ROM, for the ease of hacking tools.
 My job would be then to port all the changes to a 64DD disk, **no matter the hacky tricks I would do.**